Quickstart

 write through the model.

-{ queue: false } on claim when work should be skipped instead of queued
+Use contention: { mode: 'skip' } when work should be skipped instead of

 Next steps